 “Hmm.
 Well there aren’t any specifications quite yet.
 Have you met with your B.T.?” asked Amy.

-“I’m sorry,” Amy said.
+“I’m sorry,” Amy says.
 “It’s your Behavioral Therapist.
 He will enter in instructions for us after he meets with you today.
-So you’re fine for now.
+So, you’re fine for now.
 Take your shower, but remember group starts at eight a.m. sharp.”

 “Ok.
 Thank you Amy.”